Workshops & training

 1. Explain how electric heating systems and appliances are designed and operated.

-2. Spot differences between meter types for homes with electric heating, including restricted meters.
+3. Spot differences between meter types and tariffs used with electric heating systems, including restricted meter arrangements.

-4. Explain the running costs associated with electric heating systems and meter arrangement.
+6. Explain the running costs associated with electric heating systems and meter configurations.

 Is your team ready for net zero with good, clear advice about heat pumps and electric heating?
 As Scotland moves toward net zero, homes with heat pumps and electric heating are already paving the way for zero emissions heating.